Isaiah 65, 23-25

-That last present you can’t think what to get; look in the Christian Aid gift catalogue, or whichever one you have at hand, go onto the website.
+That last present you can’t think what to get - look in the Christian Aid gift catalogue or go onto the website.
 Buy your loved ones a llama, or 100 school dinners, or a pot of worms.

 Something to pray

 Help me to be like you and have a generous heart.